trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

-  There are projects, especially meta-projects, where the distinction between ``PT`` and ``ST`` code is not helpful or the assignment of ``PT`` and ``ST`` packages in a repository is not appropriate.
+  There are projects, especially meta-projects, where the distinction between ``PT`` and ``ST`` code is not helpful or the assignment of ``PT`` and ``ST`` packages in a repository is not appropriate with respect to the outer meta-project.
 An example project like this CASL VERA.
-Changing the default to ``ON`` allows any packages to be considered in pre-push testing.
+Changing the default to ``ON`` allows any and packages to be considered in pre-push testing.

 .. _${PROJECT_NAME}_ENABLE_CPACK_PACKAGING:

 **${PROJECT_NAME}_ENABLE_CPACK_PACKAGING**

-  If ``${PROJECT_NAME}_ENABLE_CPACK_PACKAGING`` is ``ON``, then CPack support is enabled and some TriBITS code is avoided that is needed to set up data-structures that are used by the built-in CMake target ``package_source``.
+  If ``${PROJECT_NAME}_ENABLE_CPACK_PACKAGING`` is ``ON``, then CPack support is enabled and some TriBITS code is run that is needed to set up data-structures that are used by the built-in CMake target ``package_source``.
 The TriBITS default is ``OFF`` with the idea that the average developer or user will not be wanting to create source distributions